The photograph above is of the Museum of Modern Greek Art in Rhodes New Town.

 Key takeaways from our holiday in Rhodes New Town

-Loved the peaceful Gabriel Charitos Square with its date palms and an excellent restaurant.
+- Gabriel Charitos Square provided a peaceful atmosphere, abundant date palms, and an excellent restaurant.

-Notable tourist attractions in Rhodes’s new town: the Hydrobiological Station of Rhodes-Aquarium Museum and the Museum of Modern Greek Art.
+- We visited major attractions in the new town, including the Hydrobiological Station of Rhodes-Aquarium Museum and the Museum of Modern Greek Art.

-Notable tourist attractions in the mediaeval area are the restored historical windmills and the 15th-century Saint Nicholas Fortress in Mandraki Harbour.
+- In the medieval area, we enjoyed the restored historical windmills and the 15th-century Saint Nicholas Fortress at Mandraki Harbour.

 Lots of shaded streets and precincts in Rhodes New Town

-To set the scene, the day temperatures averaged 32 degrees centigrade with constant sun so we concentrated on finding more shady spots in the town.
-We stayed in the most northern part of Rhodes new town.
+Day temperatures averaged 32°C with constant sun, so we focused on finding shady spots in Rhodes new town.

-Nikiforou Mandilara, shown in the photograph, is a charming and shaded pedestrianised precinct in Rhodes new town.
+Nikiforou Mandilara, shown in the photo, is a charming, shaded pedestrian precinct in Rhodes new town.

 Another view of Nikiforou Mandilara